Department of Ecology

 Tel: 406-994-4548 Fax: 406-994-3190

-The department offers advanced work leading to Master of Science degrees in biological sciences.
+The department offers advanced work leading to Master of Science degrees in biological sciences and fish and wildlife management.
 The Master's degree generally requires a thesis and research publication.
 At the doctoral level, the Doctor of Philosophy degree is offered in ecology and environmental sciences, biological sciences and in fish and wildlife biology.
 At both the Master’s and Doctoral level the following areas of study are available: terrestrial and aquatic ecology, fish and wildlife management, evolutionary biology, quantitative ecology, and conservation biology.
 Successful applicants are accepted into both the department and The Graduate School.

 Only a limited number of graduate students are admitted to our program each year.
 We accept students into the program based on their academic performance, graduate record examination scores, recommendation letters, experience, and potential for scientific and professional excellence.
 Students must meet the minimum entrance requirements for the department to recommend admission.
 In exceptional cases, at the request of a faculty member, the Department Head may waive one of the qualifications.
 The following is a list of admission requirements: